bentomhall/nih-system/homebrewery/world/player-options.md

 This section introduces one new druid subclass: The Circle of Spirit Talkers, which uses wildshape uses to instead summon spirit companions.

 ### Circle of the Spirit Talkers
 Some druids take a more active role in society than most.
-They are the shamans of tribal groups, the advisors to forest-dwelling elven kings.
+They are the shamans of tribal groups, the advisors to forest-dwelling orcish warlords.
 They mediate between the spirits that inhabit the land and the people to maintain the balance.
 As a result of their more people-focused role, they rarely take the shape of animals themselves.
 Instead, they are accompanied by a spirit guide, a representative of the spirits with which they mediate.
 They pour their energy into these spirits to manifest them, aiding allies and hampering enemies.

 {{classTable
 Level | Features | Manifestations Known | Manifestation Die